Expository Essay Examples: 6 Types, Structure & Guide

 Second Body Paragraph – Interaction and Engagement

-Topic Sentence: Traditional classrooms provide face-to-face interaction, while online learning relies on virtual communication.
+• Topic Sentence: Classroom learning offers direct interaction, while online learning depends on digital communication.

 Third Body Paragraph – Cost Differences